Prevention and Community Health

 PUBH 6486.
 Global Health Programs and Approaches to the Control of Infectious Diseases.
 2 Credits.

 Review strategies used for the control of infectious diseases with a focus on the situation in low and middle income countries.
 Review and critique the goals, strategies and challenges of major global health intervention programs designed to prevent and control infectious diseases.
-Course includes a historical perspective of achievements to date and the importance of surveillance systems as a core component of effective programs.
+Includes a historical perspective of achievements to date and the importance of surveillance systems as a core component of effective programs.
 Intervention strategies addressed include vaccination programs and methods for analysis of effectiveness; the use of chemotherapy as prevention and treatment tools on a population basis; the role of nutritional supplementation; environmental approaches to infectious disease control; and combined/integrated approaches that involve multiple interventions and potential benefits.
-Prerequisites: PUBH 6002, PUBH 6003, PUBH 6400.
+Prerequisites: PUBH 6002, PUBH 6003 and PUBH 6400.

 Analysis of trends in emerging zoonotic diseases and their links to global food production.
 Case studies on the use of surveillance systems and outbreak detection techniques to monitor emerging zoonotic diseases.
 Development of skills to analyze surveillance systems, policy reports, and literature related to emerging zoonotic diseases and food-borne outbreaks within a global context.
-Prerequisites: PUBH 6003.
+Prerequisite: PUBH 6003.

 PUBH 6488.
-Cost-effectiveness Analysis in Public Health and Healthcare.
+Cost-effectiveness Analysis in Public Health and Health Care.
 2 Credits.

 The application of cost-effectiveness analysis (CEA) to enhance the efficiency of programs and services both in the United States and developing countries.
 A variety of topics and related analytical tools such as cost benefit analysis, decision analysis, and sensitivity analysis are covered.
 Students learn to perform cost-benefit and cost-effectiveness analyses and understand the strengths and limitations of these methods and how to apply them to a broad range of health issues.